 HOW TO GET THERE

-Teatro del Giglio is located about 650 meters away from the Lucca train station.
-The closest bus station is San Girolamo, on the bus Lines 5, LAM Blu and LAM Verde, located only a few meters away.
+Teatro del Giglio is located about 650 meters away from the Lucca railway station.
+The closest bus stop is San Girolamo, on the bus Lines 5, LAM Blu and LAM Verde, located only a few meters away.